Share this

 4 Reasons why you aren’t getting the Internet speeds you pay for!

 Recently, in Myrtle Beach, SC, where DNSFilter is located, HTC released new fiber to the home (FTTH) speeds.
 The new pricing structure allows for speeds up to 1Gbps x 500Mbps to your home.
 This is awesome news for the area.
-However, when my co-founder, Mike Schroll, decided to fire up his Apple AirPort Extreme on this new connection, he was disappointed to find that he was only receiving about 180Mbps.
+However, after attempting to fire up an Apple AirPort Extreme on this new connection, we only received 180Mbps.
 Why is this?

 Well, what most people don’t realize is that there are several factors that can limit the speed of the Internet that go well beyond what the ISP is simply providing you at your home or office.